 Retail Brands Have One Second to Grab Consumers Attention

-I interviewed Richard Butwinick, Founder of Sellcheck.com.
+We interviewed Richard Butwinick, Founder of Sellcheck.com.
 He has created a most innovative business that evaluates the effectiveness of In-Store Point of Sale (POS).
-Your retail promotional strategy needs to address this statistic as you have about just 1 second to grab the consumer's attention.
+Your retail promotional strategy needs to address this statistic as you have just 1 second to grab the consumer's attention.

 Sell Check was designed to help marketers create and evaluate their shopper communications.
 It helps brands get to the good stuff faster and less expensive.
 We wanted to develop something that was authoritative and rooted in metrics and available to anyone inexpensively.

 Does Sell Check work?
 According to Richard, they apply their 4 C's principles so "Brands can expect substantial promotional lift that gives a 40:1 return on investment".
 Promotional Lift is best described in the book Marketing Metrics: The Definitive Guide to Measuring Marketing Performance as " the incremental sales generated by specific marketing activities over baseline sales."
 This baseline typically has other influences, such as seasonality or competitive promotions removed to determine the effectiveness of your promotion.